agnivsen/sft-generalised/README.md

-# sft-generalised
+# Shape-from-Template with Generalized Cameras
-Shape-from-Template with Generalized Cameras
+Source code for Shape-from-Template (SfT) with constellation of multiple cameras, modelled as the generalized camera